I am an experienced day gecko breeder and tree frog keeper who takes interest in the biological sciences.

 Like other frogs, P. bicolor is insectivorous, which in captivity basically means crickets.
-Because of its size it requires adult-sized crickets fed 2-3X a week.
-The "food" should be gut-loaded by feeding it carrots and apples, the frog derives a lot of its nutrition from the contents of the guts of its prey.
+Because of its size, it requires adult-sized crickets fed 2-3X a week.
+The "food" should be gut-loaded by feeding it carrots and apples—the frog derives a lot of its nutrition from the contents of the guts of its prey.
 Crickets should be dusted with a calcium and vitamin powder once a week.

 Breeding Giant Waxy Monkey Frogs

-I have not bred these frogs myself, however, an increasing number of their keepers are successful producing captive bred froglets.
+I have not bred these frogs myself, however, an increasing number of their keepers are successfully producing captive bred froglets.
 This is a very welcome development since captive bred animals should do much better in captivity, and it allows the hobby to flourish without damaging the environment in their native Amazon forest.